TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![Open project in VSCode](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/16-open-project.png)

+Check that the cert-folder contains the three certificates and keys you downloaded from MIC in addittion to the root certificate.
+If it doesn't you must go back to step two and make sure the certificates are saved in the cert folder.

 ### 6.4 Modify the Program's MQTT Configuration

 You are now going to write/change some parameters in the code to make it spesific to your "Thing" (dev-kit).

 The first parameter you have to add to your code is a "Thing ID".
 You can find this in MIC.
-To see your Thing ID, click on the + sign in the list view and check the unchecked Thing ID box (see image).
+To see your Thing ID, click on the + (or III) sign in the list view and check the unchecked Thing ID box (see image).
+The Thing ID for your things will now appear in the *Things List*.

 ![View Thing ID](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/18-view-thing-id.png)